-5.1 Annual Security Report
+5.1 Annual Security & Fire Report

-- 5.1.1 UVU Police is responsible for collecting reported Clery Act crimes made to UVU Police, local law enforcement agencies, school officials, CSAs, and all others associated with UVU who are responsible for student and campus activities. - 5.1.2 UVU Police is responsible for completing and submitting the ASR to the U.S. Department of Education, in accordance with Clery Act requirements.
-The report shall include statistics of Clery Act crimes for the preceding three years and UVU's policy statements addressing campus security and safety.
-UVU Police shall compile and disclose: - 1) Statistics of reported Clery Act crimes on its campuses, immediately adjacent public areas, remote classroom facilities, and non-campus facilities that support educational services (Clery geography).
-Information about each crime shall include the date, location, and disposition (if known) of the crime. - 2) The number of arrests related to Clery Act crimes.
-If an individual is both arrested and referred for disciplinary action, only the arrest will be reported. - 3) The number of students who are referred for disciplinary action due to Clery Act crimes.
+- 5.1.1 UVU Police is responsible for collecting reported Clery Act crimes made to UVU Police, local law enforcement agencies, school officials, CSAs, and all others associated with UVU who are responsible for student and campus activities.
+UVU Police will coordinate with the UVU Fire Marshal to obtain the required fire statistics for on-campus student housing. - 5.1.2 UVU Police is responsible for completing and submitting the ASR to the U.S. Department of Education, in accordance with Clery Act requirements.
+The report shall include statistics of Clery Act crimes and fires for the preceding three years and UVU's policy statements addressing campus security and safety.
+UVU Police shall compile and disclose: - 5.1.2.1 Statistics of reported Clery Act crimes on its campuses, immediately adjacent public areas, remote classroom facilities, and non-campus facilities that support educational services (Clery geography).
+Information about each crime shall include the date, location, and disposition (if known) of the crime. - 5.1.2.2 Statistics of reported fires in on-campus student housing.
+Information about each fire shall include the location, cause, number of fire-related injuries and deaths, and value of property damage.

+- 5.1.2.3 The number of arrests related to Clery Act crimes.
+If an individual is both arrested and referred for disciplinary action, only the arrest will be reported. - 5.1.2.4 The number of students who are referred for disciplinary action due to Clery Act crimes.
 If an individual is both arrested and referred for disciplinary action, only the arrest will be reported.
 For weapons, drug, and/or liquor law violations, both the referral and the arrest must be reported in Clery Act crime statistics. - 5.1.3 In accordance with the Clery Act and this policy, the Title IX Coordinator or designee will provide UVU Police statistics about sexual misconduct for the ASR.
 This report provides those statistics to the U.S. Department of Education, but does so in a manner that does not include any identifying information about persons involved in an incident. - 5.1.4 UVU Police shall publish the ASR by October 1 of each year.
-The ASR shall be made available to all current and prospective students and employees by web, mail, and/or email. - 5.1.5.
-The University shall keep all records used in compiling the ASR for three years from the latest publication of the report and shall include the following: copies of crime reports; daily crime logs; records for arrests and/or referrals for disciplinary action; timely warning and emergency notification reports; documentation and/or correspondence regarding Clery Act compliance; and notices to students/employees regarding the availability of the ASR.
+The ASR shall be made available to all current and prospective students and employees by web, mail, and/or email. - 5.1.5 The University shall keep all records used in compiling the ASR for three years from the latest publication of the report and shall include the following: copies of crime reports; daily crime logs; records for arrests and/or referrals for disciplinary action; timely warning and emergency notification reports; documentation and/or correspondence regarding Clery Act compliance; and notices to students/employees regarding the availability of the ASR.
 All documentation shall be dated.